 4. Pick a small task and do it.

 Sometimes starting your to-do list is the hardest part.
-If you’re feeling lazy or unmotivated, pick an easy task from your to-do list and get it done.
+The next step to stop being lazy or unmotivated is by picking an easy task from your to-do list first as a start.

 When you finish the task, even if it only took you ten minutes, you’ll have a sense of accomplishment that will help motivate you to complete bigger tasks.